cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 At large companies, the interview is usually a multi-step process.
 The first step is a phone screen with a recruiter.[^4] The recruiter will ask you about your background and your motivations for applying to the company, and (hopefully) the recruiter will also ask you about your salary expectations.
+It is important to prepare a sound argument about why you want to work for the company and why you are a good fit for the position in particular.
+For example, in my case I only applied to companies that I have some reference about (e.g., I know someone who works there, or I know someone who knows someone who works there).
 Take into account that the recruiter may not be familiar with the technical details of your PhD, so you need to explain your research in a way that is understandable to a non-technical person.
 If the recruiter asks you about your salary expectations, this is a very good sign because it means that the company is really interested in you, so be prepared to give her **a reasonable salary range**.